-Acquisition of C&L Aqua Professionals, Inc. and LC Blending, Inc.: In the fourth quarter of fiscal 2021, we acquired substantially all the assets of C&L Aqua Professionals, Inc. and LC Blending, Inc. (together, "C&L Aqua") under the terms of an asset purchase agreement among us, C&L Aqua and its shareholders.
-We paid \$16 million for the acquisition, using funds available under our revolving credit facility to fund the acquisition.
+Acquisitions of C&L Aqua Professionals, Inc. and LC Blending, Inc.: In the fourth quarter of fiscal 2021, we acquired substantially all the assets of C&L Aqua Professionals, Inc. and LC Blending, Inc. (together, "C&L Aqua") under the terms of an asset purchase agreement among us, C&L Aqua and its shareholders.
+We paid \$16 million for the acquisition.
 C&L Aqua was a water treatment chemical distribution company operating primarily in Louisiana.
 The results of operations since the acquisition date, and the assets, including the goodwill associated with this acquisition, are included in our Water Treatment segment.
 Costs associated with this transaction were not material and were expensed as incurred.